 Dental implants do not require much maintenance, but they do need to be cleaned and cared for consistently.
 Home dental care, good oral hygiene, and regularly cleaning your dental implants helps decrease the risk of infections and prolong the lifespan of the dental implants.

 Without proper and consistent cleaning, plaque can build up around dental implants and cause an infection called peri-implantitis.
 As with gum disease, peri-implantitis puts surrounding teeth at risk of damage and may lead to bone loss in the jaw.

 To lower your risk of dental implant infections, dentists recommend:

 - Flossing regularly (at least once to twice a day), including between the implant and the surrounding teeth

-- Cut down on your sugar intake (sugar feeds bacteria and cause increase the build-up of plaque)
+- Cutting down on your sugar intake (sugar feeds bad bacteria and can increase the build-up of plaque)

-- Brush your teeth, including around your dental implant, at least twice a day with a soft toothbrush and a fluoride toothpaste in gentle, circular motions
+- Brushing your teeth, including around your dental implant, at least twice a day with a soft toothbrush and fluoride toothpaste in gentle, circular motions

 Even with proper care, problems with dental implants do occasionally arise.
 These issues require professional evaluation by your dentist to ensure the problems do not turn serious.